-- In accordance with the Board Weapons Policies (WPs) [WLS 3217, 4217, and 7217] and/or related administrative guidelines: - The Superintendent shall conspicuously post the required notices at each entrance of a school and in areas inside the building where visitors report.
-Notices shall also be posted: 1) At each entrance leading into a school activity (particularly those activities held outside of the school building); 2) At each parcel of land; and 3) In each school bus and Board-owned vehicle. - Employees shall report any information concerning weapons and/or threats of violence by students, employees, or visitors to the administration.
-Failure to do so may subject an employee to disciplinary action, up to and including Termination. - Exceptions include: 1) Weapons under the control of law enforcement personnel; 2) Items approved by a Principal as part of classes or presentations under adult supervision, if used for the purpose of and in the manner approved (working firearms and ammunition are always excluded); 3) Theatrical props where appropriate; and 4) Starter pistols for sporting events. - Unless the employee is an authorized security officer, the Superintendent shall refer an employee who violates related policies to law enforcement, regardless of whether he or she possesses a valid concealed weapon permit.
-He or she will also be subject to disciplinary action, up to and including Termination, as permitted by Board policy and the Agreement. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - All incidents potentially involving this ECOC violation: 1) Must be reported to the Superintendent or his/her designee; and 2) Must be reported to the appropriate outside agency (e.g. law enforcement, social services, and/or ODE/SBE) by the Superintendent or his/her designee where mandated. - Some examples of this ECOC violation may be incompatible with initial or continued employment by the District.
-For management guidelines, see Other Criminal Violation (Disgualifying). - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- Consistent with the Board Weapons Policies (WPs) [WLS 3217, 4217, and 7217] and/or related administrative guidelines: - The Superintendent shall conspicuously post required notices at each school entrance and in areas inside of buildings where visitors are required to report.
+Notices shall also be posted: 1) At each entrance to a school activity (particularly those activities held outside of the school building); 2) At each parcel of land; and 3) In each school bus and Board-owned vehicle. - Employees shall report any information concerning weapons and/or threats of violence by students, employees, or visitors to the administration.
+Failure to do so may subject an Employee to disciplinary action, up to and including Termination. - Important policy exceptions include: 1) Weapons under the control of law enforcement personnel; 2) Items approved by a Principal as part of a class or individual presentation under adult supervision, if used for the purpose of and in the manner approved (working firearms and ammunition shall never be approved): 3) Theatrical props used in appropriate settings: and 4) Starter pistols used in appropriate sporting events. - Unless the employee is an authorized security officer, the Superintendent shall refer an Employee who violates related policies to law enforcement, regardless of whether he or she possesses a valid concealed weapon permit.
+Such an Employee will also be subject to disciplinary action, up to and including Termination, as permitted by Board policy and the Agreement.